jerryptang/grounded-embedding-spaces/README.md

 # Semantic Embedding Spaces

-This repository contains code for creating semantic embedding spaces used in the paper "Cortical Representations of Concrete and Abstract Concepts in Natural Language Combine Visual and Linguistic Representations" by Jerry Tang, Amanda I. Lebel, and Alexander G. Huth.
+This repository contains code for creating semantic embedding spaces used in the paper "Cortical Representations of Concrete and Abstract Concepts in Language Combine Visual and Linguistic Representations" by Jerry Tang, Amanda I. Lebel, and Alexander G. Huth.

 ## Usage